 The next screen in the wizard is shown in Figure 16.4.

-If the FreeNAS® system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click Next to skip to the next screen.
+If the FreeNAS® system is on a network that does not contain an Active Directory, LDAP, or NIS server, click Next to skip to the next screen.

-However, if the FreeNAS® system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the Directory Service drop-down menu.
+However, if the FreeNAS® system is on a network containing an Active Directory, LDAP, or NIS server and you wish to import the users and groups from that server, select the type of directory service in the Directory Service drop-down menu.
 The rest of the fields in this screen will vary, depending upon which directory service is selected.
-Available configuration options for each directory service are summarized in Tables 16.1 through 16.4.
+Available configuration options for each directory service are summarized in Tables 16.1 through 16.3.

 Additional configuration options are available for each directory service.
 The wizard can be used to set the initial values required to connect to that directory service.
 You can then review the other available options in Directory Services to determine if additional configuration is required.